-For the example data here, both normal and irradiated samples showed no alerts.
-To identify the cells that contribute to the intestine regeneration, comparison between the normal versus irradiated cells need to be performed.
+For the example data here, there were no alerts for both normal and irradiated samples.
+To identify the cells that contribute to the intestine regeneration, we need to compare the results for normal versus irradiated cells.

-To compare two or more samples, use the cellranger aggr pipeline to aggregate outputs from multiple runs of cellranger count, normalize runs to the same effective sequencing depth, and then perform secondary analysis on the combined data.
+To compare two or more samples, use the cellranger aggr pipeline (also see the Getting Started tutorial for Running cellranger aggr) to aggregate outputs from multiple runs of cellranger count, normalize runs to the same effective sequencing depth, and then perform secondary analysis on the combined data.

 library_id,molecule_h5 normal,/path/to/count/normal/outs/molecule_info.h5 irradiated,/path/to/count/irradiated/outs/molecule_info.h5